olga-terekhova/olga-terekhova.github.io/texts/aws-lambda-tg/aws-lambda-tg.md

 ### Reading from S3

+#### Python

-A sample script reading from S3 would look like this:
+A sample script reading from S3 in Python would look like this:

 ```
 import json